By Seattle Dave

 • Best Water Park: JW Marriott

 Most first-time visitors to Miami will want to stay in South Beach or Downtown Miami.
-Both areas are packed with restaurants and nightlife.
+I like both areas as they’re packed with restaurants, nightlife, and lots to do.
 South Beach has swimming and beach activities.
 Downtown has the museums.
 Both areas have shopping though South Beach skews more trendy and boutique.
 If you’re visiting Miami without a car South Beach and Downtown are definitely the best areas to stay.

 Recommended hotels in South Beach: Setai Miami Beach • 1 Hotel South Beach • Loews Miami Beach • Kimpton Palomar South Beach • The Meridian • Lennox Miami Beach • Residence Inn by Marriott • Suites on South Beach • Marseilles Beachfront Hotel • Ritz-Carlton South Beach • Royal Palm South Beach